salesforce/utam-java-recipes/README.md

 - To login to environment via UI at the beginning of the test, add env.properties file to the [test resources root](https://github.com/salesforce/utam-java-recipes/tree/main/utam-tests/src/test/resources)

-Content of the file should look like this, where "sandbox" is name of the environment as file can reference more than one.
+Content of the file should look like this, where "sandbox" is name of the environment (env file can reference more than one):

 ```properties
 sandbox.url=https://sandbox.salesforce.com/